 But this prompts the question, how do you go about building up your Fan Page?

-A mentor of ours, Julie Burke, built almost her entire network marketing business using Facebook!
+A mentor of ours, Julie, built almost her entire network marketing business using Facebook!
 She didn't have a lot of time to go to shows or parties, so she just stayed home.

 Instead, she made a lot of very meaningful connections and relationships through Facebook, all without being “spammy,” without pouncing on people, and without running an infomercial on my page.